serprex/openEtG/readme.txt

 8.	open http://127.0.0.1:13602 in your web browser and it should work!

 Note that every time you have edited a file you need to run step 5 or 6 to update the game.
 And every time you want to play the game you need to have node running

-If this does not work, you need help, or you need to know how to send an update to serprex, contact serprex (or Fippe94 if you do not find serprex) in Elements chat @ http://elementscommunity.org/chat/blab.php